Abito21/CodeWars-Logic-Learn/README.md

 My playground to learn logic from codewars challenge.
-Javascript, Python, C and SQL.
+Programming language that i use is Javascript, Python, C and SQL.